 The Council of Economic Advisors for The White House have officially recognized that the Millennial Generation will shape the American economy for decades to come.
-As the largest generation (92 million Americans, age 16 to 36), Millennials are considered to be one of the most important marketing demographics today.
+As the largest generation (72.1 million Americans, age 18 to 38), Millennials are one of the most important marketing demographics today.
 They are also the most technology-driven generation, having grown up with smart phones, tablets, and gaming consoles for social interaction.
-They may be “always on their phone,” but not because they are taking selfies, posting their opinions, or playing Pokémon Go.
-While 63% of their older counterparts still read newspapers, 77% of Millennials use their phones instead to get their news, to research and price comparison shop, to share their brand choices, and to make purchase decisions.
-That’s why understanding how to use mobile marketing and social media is critical for connecting to Millennials.
+They may be “always on their phone,” but not because they are only taking selfies, posting their opinions, or perusing YouTube.
+While 63% of their parents still read newspapers, 87% of Millennials use their phones instead to get their news, to research and price comparison shop, to share their brand choices, and to make purchase decisions.
+That’s why understanding how to use mobile marketing is critical for connecting to Millennials.
 It’s no longer a nice to have, but rather a strategic play in any marketing strategy.

-This is also the most educated generation with 68% being college graduates and 28% continuing on for post-graduate studies, according to the US Chamber Foundation.
-And, with 84% of Millennials measuring a brand’s values before making a purchase, marketers have to embrace their intelligence and skepticism in order to portray a more authentic brand image.
+This is also the most educated generation with 45% being college graduates and 28% continuing for post-graduate studies, according to the US Chamber Foundation.
+And, with 84% of Millennials measuring a brand’s values before making a purchase, marketers must embrace their intelligence and skepticism in order to portray a more authentic brand image.
 Millennials research brands in advance, looking for their contribution to the community and their social responsibility efforts.
 They seek brands who give back and do more.

 As reported by Fortune Magazine, 84% are influenced by blogs while 70% use ad blockers and believe that traditional TV commercials are irrelevant.
 They are quick to voice their opinion, good or bad, and influence their social network through online apps like Yelp, Trip Advisor, and Twitter.
 They raise the bar for customer service, forcing marketers to focus on their consumer experience and reputation management, and pushing retailers to a higher game of delivering customer satisfaction.
 Not a bad thing for the rest of us.

 Strategically communicating to Millennials has changed the course of how marketers need to approach this target audience.
 At the Point Group, we understand brand integrity and authenticity.
-We are story tellers, not cookie cutters.
 Our powerful combination of PR, consumer insights, and non-traditional media provides the right blend of telling a brand story in the right way across all platforms and transcending an approach that effectively speaks to Millennials without alienating their older counterparts.
-Our expertise bridges the gap between digital media and traditional media, providing robust and rich content management that builds your brand story from the start.
+Our expertise bridges the gap between digital media and traditional media, providing content management that builds your brand story from the start.
 We know how to drip your campaign across channels and engage Millennials to connect to your brand.
 We understand how to use social media and mobile marketing to increase conversions and hit your business objectives.
 We speak Millennial, but more importantly we speak Brand and understand how to blend the two to get more sales.
-Let us help you adjust your gameplan, and elevate your brand story to this important demographic.
+Let us help you adjust your game plan and elevate your brand story to this important demographic.